dtison/bitcoin-utilities/README.md

 ## ⚠️ Warning

-Every effort has been made to ensure that this tool is safe to use.
-Nevertheless, using any software that handles Bitcoin private keys inherently involves risk.
+This software automates importing a Bitcoin Private Key (WIF) into a new Descriptor wallet.
+It fills the gap where the now-deprecated **importprivkey** used to work.
+This software emulates that behavior by means of fully supported RPC calls.
+Alternatively, the steps performed by this software could also be done manually if you prefer.

-**Read and thoroughly review the Security section before using, and do not proceed unless you are 100% confident that you understand what you are doing.** This tool is not intended for casual or careless users.
+Using any software to work with Private Keys inherently involves risk. **Read and thoroughly review the Security section before using, and do not proceed unless you are 100% confident that you understand what you are doing.** This tool is not intended for casual or careless users.
 You are solely responsible for your actions and for the security of your Bitcoin. **There is no warranty.** Please read `doc/LICENSE.md` in its entirety.

 A single careless mistake can result in the permanent loss of your Bitcoin. **Review the source code thoroughly and verify your environment before using this software.**